Cuda-Chen/ms2rms/README.md

 ```

 # Note
-It `libmseed` directory is empty run this command in project's root directory:
+- It `libmseed` directory is empty run this command in project's root directory:
 `git submodule update --init`

+- This program can ONLY accept single channel record.
+Multiple channels result in incorrect output.